-The choice of contraception by a couple may be influenced by a number of factors:
+The choice of contraception may be influenced by a number of factors, including:

 - Age, health, conditions such as diabetes or hypertension and current use of potentially interacting medications.